coopermaa/figtest/README.md

     $ cd figtest
     $ fig up -d

+If everything is ok, the web app should now be listening on port 5000.
+So you can browse to http://<Your host>:5000 to see it.

 ## For boot2docker user on Windows

 Use coopermaa/fig image in an alias th deal with fig on Windows.